manfromth3m0oN/m0onwm/README.md

 TODO:
 * Document almost everything

+## Keybinds

+To edit the keybinds first add the key to the `grabbedKeys` list.
+After which you need to define its functionality in the `kp()` function

 ## Mapping of windows for workspaces

 When a window is created it needs to be mapped to be visible.